Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

 Install the required packages using `npm install`.

+**ngrok**

+Run `ngrok http 3000` to create a tunnel to your local machine, then copy the address into the `FORGE_WEBHOOK_URL` environment variable.
+Please check [WebHooks](https://forge.autodesk.com/en/docs/webhooks/v1/tutorials/configuring-your-server/) for details.

 **MongoDB**

 [MongoDB](https://www.mongodb.com) is a no-SQL database based on "documents", which stores JSON-like data.
 For testing purpouses, you can either use local or live.
 For cloud environment, try [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) (offers a free tier).
 With MongoDB Atlas you can set up an account for free and create clustered instances, intructions:

-1. Create a account on MongoDB Atlas.
+1. Create an account on MongoDB Atlas.
-2. Under "Collections", create a new database (e.g. named `Standard_Book`) with a collection (e.g. named `Price_Book`).
+2. Create a free version of cluster, use the default setting, but name it as `forgesample` for example.
-3. Under "Command Line Tools", whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
+3. Whitelist the IP address to access the database, [see this tutorial](https://docs.atlas.mongodb.com/security-whitelist/).
 If the sample is running on Heroku, you'll need to open to all (IP `0.0.0.0/0`).
-Create a new user to access the database.
+4. Create a new user to access the database, please keep the **user name** and **password** to be used in the following connection.

-At this point the connection string should be in the form of `mongodb+srv://<username>:<password>@myforgecluster-njl8m.mongodb.net/Standard_Book?retryWrites=true&w=majority`.
+At this point the connection string to the MongoDB server should be in the form of `mongodb+srv://<username>:<password>@<clustername>-njl8m.mongodb.net`. please set environment variable `OAUTH_DATABASE` with this url.
 [Learn more here](https://docs.mongodb.com/manual/reference/connection-string/)

+**NOTE**: The price book database need to be initialized before using.
+But you are not required to set it manually, to make it easy, you can use `Price Book` configuration button and click **Reset** to initialize the database with the default setting.

 There are several tools to view your database, [Robo 3T](https://robomongo.org/) (formerly Robomongo) is a free lightweight GUI that can be used.
 When it opens, follow instructions [here](https://www.datduh.com/blog/2017/7/26/how-to-connect-to-mongodb-atlas-using-robo-3t-robomongo) to connect to MongoDB Atlas.

-**ngrok**

-Run `ngrok http 3000` to create a tunnel to your local machine, then copy the address into the `FORGE_WEBHOOK_URL` environment variable.
-Please check [WebHooks](https://forge.autodesk.com/en/docs/webhooks/v1/tutorials/configuring-your-server/) for details.

 **Environment variables**